• Skip to primary navigation

 • Shop

-You are here: Home / IELTS Reading / 10 useful Academic IELTS Reading resources
+You are here: Home / IELTS Reading Tips / The best IELTS Reading Practice sites (10 free resources)

 1. Cambridge IELTS Test Books

-You can also use the free practice tests on the official IELTS sites (I’ve added the links that take you directly to the Reading Practice section)
+You can also use the free practice tests on the official IELTS sites:

 • British Council Take IELTS